Skip to main content

 TRADITIONAL

-The traditional way of olive oil production is the method used in the past, and still used by very few old mills also today.
+The traditional way of olive oil production is the method used in the past and is still used by very few old mills also today.

 Large millstones crush the pulp and the olive stones, then follow the slow and continuing stirring of the olive paste, called malaxing.